 - a.
-Order means Wage Order No. RB V-15; - b.
-Commission refers to the National Wages and Productivity Commission; - c.
-Board refers to the Regional Tripartite Wages and Productivity Board in Region V; - d.
-Department refers to the Department of Labor and Employment; - e.
-Region V covers the Provinces of Albay, Camarines Norte, Camarines Sur, Catanduanes, Masbate, Sorsogon and the Cities of Iriga, Legazpi, Ligao, Masbate, Naga, Sorsogon and Tabaco; - f.
-Agriculture refers to farming in all its branches and among others, includes cultivation and tillage of the soil, production, cultivation, growing and harvesting of any agricultural commodity, dairying, raising of livestock or poultry, the culture of fish and other aquatic products in farms or ponds, and any activities performed by a farmer or on a farm as an incident to or in conjunction with such farming operations but does not include the manufacturing and/or processing of sugar, coconut, abaca, tobacco, pineapple, aquatic or other farm products; - g.
-Plantation Agricultural Enterprise is one engaged in agriculture with an area of more than 24 hectares in a locality or which employs at least twenty (20) workers.
-Any other agricultural enterprise shall be considered as "Non-Plantation Agricultural Enterprise"; - h.
+Order means Wage Order No. RB V-17; - b.
+Department refers to the Department of Labor and Employment; - c.
+Commission refers to the National Wages and Productivity Commission; - d.
+Board refers to the Regional Tripartite Wages and Productivity Board in Region V; - e.
+Regional Office refers to the regional office of the Department of Labor and Employment in Region V; - f.
+Region V covers the Provinces of Albay, Camarines Norte, Camarines Sur, Catanduanes, Masbate, Sorsogon and the Cities of Iriga, Legazpi, Ligao, Masbate, Naga, Sorsogon and Tabaco; - g.
+Agriculture refers to farming in all its branches and among others, includes cultivation and tillage of the soil, production, cultivation, growing and harvesting of any agricultural commodity, dairying, raising of livestock or poultry, the culture of fish and other aquatic products in farms or ponds, and any activities performed by a farmer or on a farm as an incident to or in conjunction with such farming operations but does not include the manufacturing and/or processing of sugar, coconut, abaca, tobacco, pineapple, aquatic or other farm products; - h.
 Establishment refers to an economic unit that engages in one or predominantly one kind of economic activity at a single fixed location.
-For purposes of determining eligibility for exemption, establishments under the same owner but are separately registered with the LGU, SEC, DTI or CDA as the case may be irrespective of their location shall be treated as individual and distinct establishment;
+For purposes of determining eligibility for exemption, establishments under the same owner/s but are separately registered with the LGU, SEC, DTI or CDA as the case may be, irrespective of their location, shall be treated as individual and distinct establishments; - i.
+Retail Establishment refers to an entity principally engaged in the sale of goods to end users for personal or household use.
+A retail establishment that regularly engages in wholesale activities loses its retail character;